w3c-fedid/FedCM/explainer/HOWTO.md

 #### Account list fetch

-After fetching the well-known configuration, the browser sends a credentialed request to the specified `accounts_endpoint`.
+After fetching the configuration, the browser sends a credentialed request to the specified `accounts_endpoint`.
 The cookie on the request can be used to identify valid signed-in accounts the user might have on the IdP which are then returned in the response.
 A valid response body would look like: